-The entity that determines the nurno ses and means s of the nrocessing The entity that determines processing.

-- The entity that is mainly responsible for processing of personal data. - Don't be confused by the fact that a controller also processes personal data - Ex: Schools (re students/teachers/parents) - Banks (re clients/visitors) - Website owners (re customers/users of website) - All employers (re employees) - Sub Contractors engaged by Controller to process personal data on Controller's behalf - Ex: Outsourced Payroll/back-office service provider - Web Developer - Cloud Service Provider (if client is a Controller) - The Processor's Sub Contractors engaged by Processor to assist with processing of personal data on Controller's behalf - Ex: Provider of ancillary IT services - Cloud Service Provider (if client is a Processor)
+- The entity that determines the purposes and means of the processing. - The entity that is mainly responsible for processing of personal data. - Don't be confused by the fact that a controller also processes personal data - Ex: Schools (re students/teachers/parents) - Banks (re clients/visitors) - Website owners (re customers/users of website) - All employers (re employees) - Sub Contractors engaged by Controller to process personal data on Controller's behalf - Ex: Outsourced Payroll/back-office service provider - Web Developer - Cloud Service Provider (if client is a Controller) - The Processor's Sub Contractors engaged by Processor to assist with processing of personal data on Controller's behalf - Ex: Provider of ancillary IT services - Cloud Service Provider (if client is a Processor)